 knowledge gained whilst you are supporting us?

 engages in to prepare for future contracts.
-Furthermore, unless the client requires otherwise, FCL will leave a set of very comprehensive documents with the client.
 On most contracts one of the client's senior engineers

 or project managers works directly with FCL's representative to ensure that the best possible support is given.
 FCL will work with him/her to ensure that everything required is transferred, hardware demonstrated, questioned answered and all documents supplied.

 How can I be sure of confidentiality?

 FCL respects the clients' proprietary work and always assumes the highest level of confidentiality.
 It will never release any of this information elsewhere without the explicit and unambiguous written permission from the owner.
 FCL is happy to sign any reasonably worded confidentiality, non-disclosure or similar agreement with the client.